 In our opinion, it’s always a good idea to book your next vacay.
 And nothing screams peak holiday vibes like a boujee hotel in a gram-worthy location where your uniform consists of a fluffy robe and your diet is made up of local eats and copious cocktails.
 Sounds dreamy right?
-Because we’re blessed with so many incredible hotels in Australia, we’ve done the hard work for you and hand-picked the very best digs to check out in 2021.
+Because we’re blessed with so many incredible hotels in Australia, we’ve done the hard work for you and hand-picked the very best digs to check out this year.

 Book in that annual leave, these are the best hotels in Australia.

-Best Hotels In NSW
+The Best Hotels In NSW

 Sofitel Darling Harbour | Sydney

 If you’re after high roller status, check yourself into the Sofitel Darling Harbour—the area’s tallest building at 35 floors high.
 From the grandeur of the lobby alone you know you’re in for a treat.
 While all the rooms are great, you’re going to want to push the boat out and opt for a corner suite with floor to ceiling windows that will make soaking in that giant free-standing tub all the sweeter.
 With French touches throughout, be sure to spend some time chilling by the outdoor infinity pool with panoramic views of Darling Harbour and the city skyline and hitting the state-of-the-art gym (if you’re into exercising on your holiday), then cap the whole blissful experience off in the award-winning Champagne Bar.
 Book your holiday here.

 Bannisters | Port Stephens